ringmesh/RINGMesh/README.txt

 Go to RINGMesh directory and then copy the file CMakeOptions.txt.sample into CMakeOptions.txt: cp CMakeOptions.txt.sample CMakeOptions.txt.

-If you need to use the graphic part of RINGMesh (visualization of RINGMesh::GeoModel and RINGMesh::MacroMesh) set the variable RINGMESH_WITH_GRAPHICS to TRUE (uncomment the line).
+If you need to use the graphic part of RINGMesh (visualization of RINGMesh::BoundaryModel and RINGMesh::MacroMesh) set the variable RINGMESH_WITH_GRAPHICS to TRUE (uncomment the line).

 Then to configure: ./configure.sh.
 This will first configure and compile Geogram